 At The Deck Store we try to carry as many additional products for your outdoor space enjoyment as we can think of.
 We are constantly adding to our deck and outdoor product lines and welcome your feedback on new products we should carry!

-Concealed wood post surface mounted anchoring system of its kind.
+Concealed wood post surface mounted anchoring system.
 Made from strong galvanized steel with a black powder coated finish.
 Use with any post for anchor.
-Use it for gazebos, pergolas, deck railings, support posts, patio railings or anywhere you need a clean looking, strong, wood post connection to any surface - wood, composite or concrete.
+Use Titan Post Mounts for fence posts, gazebos, pergolas, deck railings, support posts, patio railings, or anywhere you need a clean looking, strong, wood post connection to any surface - wood, composite, or concrete.

-Also consider: Using Cedar Post Skirts to easily fit over Titan post anchors and keep a consistent cedar look throughout posts.
+Also consider using Hand Made Deck Store Online Cedar Post Skirts to easily fit over Titan post anchors and keep a consistent cedar look throughout posts.

 Titan post connectors are the professional choice from the deck installation experts at The Deck Store, we are Minnesota's most senior licensed deck builders!

-Order anchors only and save a few bucks!
-We recommend the 5/16 Bronze Star Lag Screw by Screw Products for this critical connection.
+For more stability we recommend the #14 CTX Construction Lag Screws from Big Timber for this critical connection.
 The length you select will be dependent on the materials your attaching to.
 Always try to get 2+ inches into the sub framing or blocking for the highest pullout strength.
-When attaching to concrete consider the Tapcons 1/4 x 3-1/4" or 1/4" Concrete Wedge Anchors.
-The deck installation teams at The Deck Store exclusively use Titan Post Connectors whenever we need a strong code compliant connection to a deck surface, no other product has been able to replace this for a strong, easy to apply, post to surface connection.
+When attaching to concrete consider the Tapcon Cement Anchor.

 Single Titan Wood Post Anchor with Fasteners